 Local aid is more cost effective: Not only is the money spent more wisely, but the high costs of outsiders coming in are avoided.

 CWS funds partner groups or members of the ACT Alliance for humanitarian relief efforts.

 CWS is committed to providing ongoing support for complex emergency situations such as South Sudan and Palestine through our local partners and the ACT Alliance.

-CWS is a member of the Non Government Organisation Disaster Relief Forum(NDRF), the New Zealand forum of NGOs involved in humanitarian response and emergency management.
+CWS is a member of the CID Humanitarian Network, the New Zealand forum of NGOs involved in humanitarian response and emergency management.
 Read more about how to best help.